A-nn-e/Battleship/README.md

-# Battleship different algorithms explanation
+# Battleship different algorithms

-## Khushi singh- backtracking plus pruning algo
+## Khushi singh- backtracking plus pruning

 * Inorder to run kindly open the ipynb file and to see the code of the two important files the backtracking_pruning.py and puzzle.py can be used.
 Both of them have been uploaded in the drive and downloaded in the colab to be used.
 * The algorithm prints two solutions :